 Lead can be found in a variety home construction materials and even your drinking water.
-Healthy Home serves Portland/Metro area homeowners, landlords, renters and potential home buyers can have peace of mind through quick and effective lead testing.
-Our lead testing technicians are here to answer any questions and our service is licensed in the State of Oregon.
+Healthy Home serves Oregon and SW Washington area homeowners, landlords, renters and potential home buyers by providing peace of mind through quick and effective lead testing.
+Our lead testing technicians are here to answer any questions and our services are licensed in the State of Oregon and Washington.

 We offer three services for our customers.
 Please look and see what service is right for you, contact us through the online form and we’ll be in touch with you immediately to get your service scheduled.
 Results are reported in about a week.
 If you’re not sure what service is best for you, simply contact us and we’ll make sure you get the lead testing service you need.